Frequently asked Questions

 Always treat the affected area immediately.
 The longer the spill sits there, the harder it’ll be to remove the stain.

 For a food spill, gently remove as much solid material as you can with a spoon, or a dull knife.
 Add water and blot, using detergent sparingly if needed.
-Then, using the highest suction function, vacuum back and forth, adding more water to the stain as you go until completely clean.

 If you need a spot removal solvent, use a product approved by The Carpet and Rug Institute of America.
 Apply several drops to a clean white cloth and blot the carpet in an inconspicuous area.
 If you notice a change in the carpet color, consult a professional carpet cleaner.